nih-cfde/announcements/2020-11-10-announcemenrs.md

 ## Cross-Pollination Events

-**The CFDE Portal Demo and Roadmap**, the next meeting in our ongoing Cross-Pollination Series is Tuesday, November 10 at 11am (PST) / 2pm (EST).
+**CFDE Connections and Data Sharing**, the next meeting in our ongoing Cross-Pollination Series is Tuesday, November 17 at 11am (PST) / 2pm (EST).
 Everyone is welcome!
 Please visit our [Cross-Pollination Events Schedule](https://docs.google.com/spreadsheets/d/1hQAeOLkivUZZnwZ_KxfGw3neezMaWbrPk9nnFiKfQGA/edit#gid=1089477257) for more details for this and other upcoming events and take a moment to join our [mailing list](https://crosspollinationevents.groups.io/g/main) where you will have access to calendar invites, updates, and reminders.
 Please RSVP!

+Starting in December, we're moving to monthly Cross Pollination meetings.
+We'll have an event the first Tuesday of every month, at 11am (PST) / 2pm (EST).
+Please hold the time in your calendar, and stay tuned for more details.

 On October 27 we held our Harmonization Workshop.
 You can [view the recording](https://drive.google.com/file/d/1x5geSLbAVGDEV7-4HNd40ShHg_zkaH91/view) or checkout the [transcript](https://drive.google.com/file/d/1xSp27dEotZiQqaADuvdYQPpdigVlqlHa/view?usp=sharing) in our Google drive archive.